DataCanvasIO/HyperTS/docs/en_US/source/contents/0400_quick_start.rst

-Result Evaluation
+Evaluation
 ==================

-To evaluate the forecast results, use function ``evaluate()`` to get the scores of different evaluation indicators.
-The example below shows the default indicators.
-Apart from this, users could set the parameter ``merics`` to define specific indicators.
+To evaluate the forecast results, use function ``evaluate()`` to get the scores of different evaluation criterions.
+The example below shows the default criterions.
+Apart from this, users could set the argument ``metrics`` to define specific criterions.
 For instance, ``metrics=['mae', 'mse', mape_func]``, where ``mape_func`` could be a custom evaluation function or evaluation function from sklearn.

 .. code-block:: python